influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/collectd-data-format.md

-# Collectd
+---
+title: `collectd` input data format
+description: ???
+menu:
+  telegraf_1_8:
+    name: collectd
+    weight: 40
+    parent: input
+---

 The collectd format parses the collectd binary network protocol.
 Tags are created for host, instance, type, and type instance.
 All collectd values are added as float64 fields.

-For more information about the binary network protocol see [here](https://collectd.org/wiki/index.php/Binary_protocol).
+For more information about the binary network protocol, see [here](https://collectd.org/wiki/index.php/Binary_protocol).

 You can control the cryptographic settings with parser options.
 Create an authentication file and set `collectd_auth_file` to the path of the file, then set the desired security level in `collectd_security_level`.

 Additional information including client setup can be found [here](https://collectd.org/wiki/index.php/Networking_introduction#Cryptographic_setup).